-We maintain relationships with a broad customer base across multiple market segments and various end markets.
-For the year ended December 31, 2019, our top ten customers represented approximately 40% of our sales, with no customer accounting for 10% or more of total sales.
-At December 31, 2019, receivables from Home Depot and Builders FirstSource accounted for approximately 12% and 14%, respectively, of total receivables.
+Our customer relationships range from locally owned single-location facilities to the largest national home improvement center and retail lumberyard chains across the U.S., with Home Depot and Builders FirstSource being our largest customers.
 Sales to Home Depot were recorded in our Building Materials Distribution and Wood Products segments and substantially all sales to Builders FirstSource were recorded in our Building Material Distribution segment.
 For additional information related to customers of our Wood Products and Building Materials Distribution segments, see the "Sales, Marketing, and Distribution" sections above.